catmando/hyperstack/docs/start/operations.md

 **Operations execute on the clients or the server.** This simple principal radically simplifies application design and testing.

-Hyperloop Operations work in three ways:
+Hyperstack Operations work in three ways:

 1. They `run` a sequence of `steps`.
 Each step is a progressive step in a workflow, only continuing to the next step if the current step succeeds.
 This mode borrows from Trailblazer's concept of an Operation.
 2. Much like Flux Actions, Stores can `receive` Operations so a Store can watch for an Operation being dispatched and act accordingly.
 This shifts the responsibility to the Store mutate its state when an Operation is dispatched.